TheGrum/renderview/README.md

 # go-gtk #

 go-gtk is a functional CGo based GTK2 binding.
 RenderView on the go-gtk backend supports automatic parameter editing widget generation in addition to the interactive image.

+# gotk3 #

+gotk3 is a functional CGo based GTK3 binding.
+RenderView on the gotk3 backend supports automatic parameter editing widget generation in addition to the interactive image.

 # RenderModel #